hisgoodbuddy/DPsti/README.md

 Pulse Programming Details for DPsti-TSE DWI MRI Method

-####This repo describes all the details for the DPsti-TSE sequence implementation on Philips scanner.
+####This repo describes all the details for the DPsti-TSE sequence implementation.

 ---
-No Philips code will be shown.
+No code will be shown.
 Only descriptions